Montana/travis-ibmz-day/README.md

 ## Pushing with Quay (Container Registry, the GitHub Repository must be left open):

 In some cases, I prefer using Quay.io as my container registry instead of Dockerhub.
 One of the main reasons is the robot accounts that allow you to lock down automated access and audit each deployment.
 Since `quay.io` is meant for public access, this means the repo needs to be open for the build to complete and fetch the proper `env vars`.
-If the repo is private, the proper `env vars` will not be reached.
+If the repo is private, the proper `env vars` will not be reached

 * https://github.com/Montana/travis-s390x-auto
 * https://quay.io/montana/montana-s390x